 - If you do not wish to reserve your site online, you may send us a reservation request form by email or US mail, and they will be processed in the order received following the guidelines listed above.
 For more information, please see our Camp Guidelines found below in the dropdown section at www.campedison.com

 We built Camp Edison in 1963 in a pine forest on the western shores of Shaver Lake, California.
 It’s been a favorite vacation spot ever since.
-Our 252 campsites are available to the public and they include electricity and cable TV.
-WiFi is also available at an additional cost.
+Our 252 campsites are available to the public and they include electricity.
 We’re open year-round.